 I have to caveat the following story by explaining that I am a completely spoilt bitch.
-I have so many clothes and accessories due to my 10 years of working in fashion, but I also have a walk-in wardrobe.
+I have so many clothes and accessories due to my 12 years of working in fashion, but I also have a walk-in wardrobe.
 Okay, I’m glad to get that admission out of the way.
-Whether or not you have the same Hoarders TV show–worthy amount of stuff, and irregardless of whether your closet is jumbo or teeny tiny, we all feel the same pang of being overwhelmed when a new season hits and everything you don’t want to wear is still hanging around.
-So this weekend is the weekend: switchover time.
-Before my husband and cat both pack up and leave due to overcrowding.
+Whether or not you have the same Hoarders TV show–worthy amount of stuff, and regardless of whether your closet is jumbo or teeny tiny, we all feel the same pang of being overwhelmed when everything you don’t want to wear is still hanging around.
+Thanks to the warmer weather and the more time being spent at home, I've decided that this weekend is the weekend for switchover time.

 Hannah Almassi; Pictured: me and my bursting closet

-Now is a very powerful (and practical) time to action that long overdue closet clear-out you meant to do in, like, 2013, but got distracted by researching Meghan and Harry’s wedding.
+Now is a very powerful (and practical) time to action that long overdue closet clear-out you meant to do in, like, 2013, and then got distracted by watching Beyoncé's Super Bowl performance.
 So to help you harness this efficacious time to your sartorial advantage, we have called upon London-based style consultant and wardrobe organiser extraordinaire Oriona Robb.
 With more 16 years’ experience in the fashion industry and a roll call of seriously busy, powerful women on her books, she has discovered the kind of top tips that will not only surprise you but easily help you out, too.